nitrite/nitrite-doc/java-sdk/repository/indexing.md

 ## Checking If an Index Exists

 You can check if an index exists on a repository using `hasIndex()` method.
-It takes the name of the fields on which the index will be dropped as input parameter.
+It takes the name of the fields on which the index will be checked as input parameter.

 ```java
 // check if an index exists on a single field